nojussta/ci-cd/README.md

 # ci-cd-test
-This is a basic testing of CI/CD
+This is a basic testing of CI/CD with a live timer app